c-marc/yuka/README.md

 Navigation:

 - nested navigation with stacked nav and tab nav
-- custom top tab bar
 - conditionnal stack groups and styling (auth screens vs. main app)

-Scan:
+- custom top tab bar with mixed navigation
+- floating action button

+Barcode scanner:

 - scanned barcode triggers a request on OpenFoodFact
 - found products are added to a history collection with timestamps